2018 Garrett Morgan Sustainable Transportation Competition

-If you are a middle-school teacher, you and your students can compete to win up to $500 for your classroom, plus a trip to San Jose, California, to be honored at the MTI Awards Banquet.
+If you are a middle-school teacher, you and your students can compete to win up to $1000 for your classroom, plus an all-expenses-paid trip to San Jose, California, to be honored at the MTI Awards Banquet.
 Sponsored by the US Department of Transportation, the California Department of Transportation, and other industry partners, this program engages students in math and science through a competition focused on sustainable transportation.

 Contact MTI Director of Research and Technology Transfer Dr. Hilary Nixon for more information on how to participate.

 Entry forms and resources